 Coronavirus came like a global earthquake, and no one knows when the world will stop quaking.
 The seismic wave of this pandemic has shaken up our lives in too many ways to count.
 COVID-19, the most recent strain of coronavirus we’re contending with, has caused numerous illnesses, and unfortunately deaths, worldwide.
-We are all taking measures to stay safe and flatten the curve; from washing our hands to full on social isolation, these methods have been deemed effective with a resounding consensus.
-However, one safety measure has become a point of controversy and contention: the face mask.
+Enter the face mask.
 Differing and flip-flopping views of face masks have resulted in confusion and skepticism.

 We're here to give you the facts.

-Many of us are now under government order to wear cloth masks in public, so the question changes from "should I wear a face mask?" to "which face mask should I choose?".
-Not all masks are created equal, and levels of protection are very varied.
-There are two main things to consider when determining the effectiveness of any mask: the filtration level and the fit.
+Many of us are under government order to wear cloth masks in public, so the question changes from "Should I wear a face mask for virus protection?" to "What is a good face mask?".
+Not all masks are created equal, and levels of protection are varied.
+It is important to look at several factors to help you find the best anti virus mask.
+There are two main things to consider when determining the effectiveness of any anti-viral mask: the filtration level and the fit.

-The filtration level defines the percentage of microscopic particles and droplets that are prevented from passing through the mask.
-The higher the filtration level, the less likely it is for virus-causing particles to permeate the mask, making viruses less likley to spread.
+Filtration: The filtration level defines the percentage of microscopic particles and droplets that are prevented from passing through the mask.
+The higher the filtration level, the less likely it is for virus-causing particles to permeate the mask, making viruses less likely to spread.

 How to Choose The Best Cloth Face Masks